zenml-io/zenml/docs/book/getting-started/system-architectures.md

 ![ZenML Pro SaaS deployment with ZenML secret store](../.gitbook/assets/cloud_architecture_scenario_1.png)

-In this scenario, all ZenML services are hosted on infrastructure hosted by the ZenML Team.
+For the ZenML Pro SaaS deployment case, all ZenML services are hosted on infrastructure hosted by the ZenML Team.
 Customer secrets and credentials required to access customer infrastructure are stored and managed by the ZenML Pro Control Plane.